HateBitNel/NWO/README.md

-# Gitbusters Charlie
+# NWO

-This project was only possible because we worked great as a team(André Paulo, Guilherme Orlenas, Nelson Silva, Vitor Cordeiro ) and had fun while doing it.
+This project was only made possible because we worked great as a team and had fun while doing it.

+NWO is a stealth game developed in Java using Simple Graphics library.
+The objective is for the player to sneak through the guards and hack the computer terminal.
+The player can also collect keys and coins in order to get a better score.
 We were able to implement our ideas, and seeing the final result really made us proud.

-I was responsible for implementing the enemy detetion systems/logic, helped to associeated the images every moves of the game characters, also recorded voices for the game, and I was also responsible to create the java runable file using Ant.
+In this project I had the chance to be making the sprites and the in-game music and sounds.
+We also recorded some of our voices for when the enemy was finally able to detect us, that's how personally invested we were.
+I remember working on implementing the character's and enemy movement and logic.
+Besides also helping in implementing the logic behind the  music, sound, animations and sprites, I also helped in some of the enemy detection and game mechanics.

+Project made by: André Paulo, Guilherme Ornelas, Nélson Silva and Vitor Cordeiro.